Aakriti-Jha30/2206066/README.md

 Challenges Faced & Resolved
-->CORS Issue: Required debugging and proper middleware setup ->Fetching Data: Used Node Fetch, but backend control could be optimized in the future
+->CORS Issue: Required debugging and proper middleware setup ->Fetching Data: Used Node Fetch(postman was not working some problem in application runnning in my laptop this I had to think of an alternative to test and study apis), so backend control could be optimized in the future